zJayTech/Mental-Health-in-Tech-Survey-Analysis/README.md

 ## Visualization 1: Comparative Analysis with Grouped Bar Chart

-This grouped bar chart compares how likely respondents are to seek mental health treatment, segmented by **gender**:
+> *This visualization shows how respondents from the tech industry reported seeking mental health treatment, grouped by gender.
+It helps identify whether there's a noticeable difference in treatment-seeking behavior between genders.*

-### Code
+### Code:
 ```r
 # STEP 1: Load required libraries
 library(tidyverse)  # For data manipulation and plotting